eahrold/MunkiMenu/README.md

 ```
 ####Pre-Uninstall
 preuninstall unloads and removes helper tool, Unloads and uninstalls the application launcher

-_*this preuninstall script is first implemented in v0.2.5 do not use this if upgrading from 0.2.4 or earlier it will
+_*this preuninstall script is first implemented in v0.2.5 do not use this if uninstaling 0.2.4 or earlier it will
 cause the application to hang use the [pre-install script found here][scripts]_
 ```shell
 #!/bin/bash